 In an astrometric observation, the observation using dual-beams is recommended.
-Also, it is strongly recommended to observe pair sources with small separation angle (i.e., less than 1 deg) at high elevation.
-This will reduce the position errors caused by the residuals in atmospheric zenith delay, which is difficult to predict accurately (e.g., see Reid & Honma 2014).
+Also, it is strongly recommended to observe pair sources with small separation angle (e.g., less than 1 degree) at high elevation (see table 11).
+This will reduce the position errors caused by the residuals in atmospheric zenith delay.
 Generally, users are encouraged to carefully carry out data reduction in consultation with a contact person in the VERA project group.